Commissioner Hugh Weathers

 He is married to the former Blanche Gramling of Spartanburg County, who grew up on her family’s peach farm.
-They have three sons: Gill and his wife Elizabeth, Edward and his wife Anna, and Julius and his wife Sara, as well as three grandchildren.
+They have three sons: Gill and his wife Elizabeth, Edward and his wife Anna, and Julius and his wife Sara.
+He has four granddaughters, Clara Elizabeth, Virginia Cunningham, Darby Cobb, and Jane McLois, and two grandsons, Ransom Hugh and Fitzhugh Julius.
 The Weathers are members of Orangeburg First Baptist Church.

 Commissioner Weathers considers it a privilege to serve the citizens of South Carolina and to lead our state’s largest industry — agribusiness.